pearcej/cppds/_sources/Recursion/Glossary.rst

         it must include *base cases* which are not recursive.
 In this way it differs from a *circular definition*.
 Recursive definitions often provide an elegant way to express complex data structures.

+    stack frame
+        a stack that contains a "frame" or group of data.
+For a call stack, this would be a function and its arguments.

     tuple
         A data type that contains a sequence of elements of any type, like a